openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 # Jellyfin Binding

+This is the binding for [Jellyfin](https://jellyfin.org) the volunteer-built media solution that puts you in control of your media.
+Stream to any device from your own server, with no strings attached.
+Your media, your server, your way.
 This binding allows connect to Jellyfin clients that supports remote control, it's build on top of the official Jellyfin kotlin sdk.

 ## Supported Things

 This binding was tested against the android tv, and web clients.
 The only problem that I found is that the channels play-next-by-terms and play-last-by-terms don't work currently on the android tv client.

 Before open an issue please test you are able to correctly control your device from the Jellyfin web ui to identify whetter is an issue on the client itself.